Examples: Block GRANT Changes on Production Objects

 policies:

-# CRITICAL: Always block these patterns
+# CRITICAL: always block these patterns in prod

-- rule_id: GRANT-TO-PUBLIC
+- rule_id: GRT-TO-PUBLIC

 description: Never allow GRANT TO PUBLIC in prod